 Jetlines chairman Mark Morabito, and former CEO Lukas Johnson, told Business in Vancouver last year that Abbotsford International Airport (YXX) would be the company’s base in the region.

 On February 7, the Vancouver-based airline reversed course and announced that it has chosen Vancouver International Airport (YVR) to be its home airport and primary base of operations when it launches.

-YVR was Jetlines' original preferred airport to be based out of in the Lower Mainland, back in 2014, when it announced that it planned to launch in the spring of 2015.
+YVR was Jetlines' original preferred airport to be based out of in the Lower Mainland, back in 2014, when it announced that it planned to launch at the end of the year, and then in the spring of 2015.

 Plenty of executive changes followed and the company in 2016 vacated office space that it leased in the main terminal of YVR.

 Jetlines said on February 7 that the Vancouver Airport Authority, which runs YVR, has confirmed that all slots required to supply Jetlines’ initial needs for its first two Airbus A320 aircraft will be available.

 The company explained that it selected YVR as its future base for operations due to it being the second busiest airport in Canada, serving more than 25.9 million passengers in 2018, and it is the airport in the region with the largest catchment area.